-Get your solar glasses ready — the upcoming eclipse on Aug.
-21 will be a rare chance to see the moon cross directly between the sun and Earth.
+Get your solar glasses ready — Monday's eclipse will be a rare chance to see the moon cross directly between the sun and Earth.

 The full solar eclipse will be visible across the country from Oregon to South Carolina for the first time since 1918.
 New York doesn't fall in its "path of totality," but you’ll still be able to see about 70 percent of the sun covered by the moon.

 The weather forecast for Monday afternoon is looking good for those who want to see the eclipse, National Weather Service meteorologist Brian Ciemniecki said.

 "There could be some cloud cover, but for the most part, people in the city should see something," Ciemniecki said.
 Clouds could roll in Monday evening, after the eclipse is over, he said.

 Here’s a guide to how you can see the eclipse in the city: